 Early-Career Researchers Program

-We anticipate offering three stand-alone thematic workshop each year.
-Each workshop will consist of lectures, plenary and small group discussions, and informal conversations to illustrate how different disciplines approach a shared set of S-E problems.
-Activities are planned to build collaborative skills, which improve teamwork with experts from different disciplines and stakeholders.
+We anticipate offering three stand-alone thematic workshops each year.
+Each workshop consists of lectures, plenary and small group discussions, and informal conversations to illustrate how different disciplines approach a shared set of S-E problems.
+Activities are planned to build collaborative skills that improve teamwork with experts from different disciplines as well as stakeholders from diverse backgrounds.

-- Immerse participants in the theories and the methods foundational to understanding current environmental challenges related to the designated S-E theme
+- Immerses participants in the theories and the methods foundational to understanding current environmental challenges related to the designated S-E theme

-- Introduce the skills needed to work in collaborative research, including developing interdisciplinary questions and applying systems thinking
+- Introduces the skills needed to work in collaborative research, including developing interdisciplinary questions and applying systems thinking

-- Expand their professional network through thoughtful discussions and interactions with 15-20 Early-Career Fellows and 4-6 Distinguished Scholars.
+- Expands participants professional networks through thoughtful discussions and interactions with 15-20 Early-Career Fellows and 4-6 Distinguished Scholars.

-- Introduce workshop attendees to other SESYNC programs and opportunities.
+- Introduces workshop attendees to other SESYNC programs and opportunities.

 Who Should Apply

-Target Audience: SESYNC invites postdoctoral fellows, assistant professors, and other professionals with similar career experience to apply to one of the thematic workshops.
+Target Audience: SESYNC invites PhD candidates, postdoctoral fellows, assistant professors, and other professionals with similar career experience to apply to one of the thematic workshops.
+Social scientists are highly encouraged to apply.

-Eligibility: Applicants must hold a doctoral degree in any natural, physical, or social science discipline and be working in an area related to the theme.
+Eligibility: Applicants may be doctoral candidates through early career researchers holding a PhD in any natural, physical, or social science discipline.
 Applicants may be affiliated with any organization or institution, including universities, NGOs, government agencies, other research institutions, or the business sector.
+All applicants must be engaged in a project related to the thematic workshop for which they apply.

 SESYNC encourages applications from underrepresented U.S. minorities (African Americans; American Indians, including Native Alaskans; Hispanics; and Native Pacific Islanders) and persons with disabilities.
 Please see the National Science Foundation’s policy on Broadening Participation for more information on such efforts.
 Researchers working outside the U.S. and non-U.S. citizens are welcome to apply.
 Please review University of Maryland visa procedures and requirements, and note that travel visas are not guaranteed.
 Applicants must also be able to travel to Annapolis, MD and commit to the workshop in its entirety.

-Selection Criteria: Successful applicants will demonstrate a strong interest in the selected S-E theme and demonstrate an eagerness to bridge disciplinary divides.
-Preference will be given to applicants that meet the criteria outlined above and have not previously engaged with SESYNC.
+Selection Criteria: Successful applicants must demonstrate a strong interest in the selected S-E theme and demonstrate an eagerness to bridge disciplinary divides.
+SESYNC will give preference to applicants who meet the criteria outlined above and who have not previously engaged with SESYNC.

 Costs and Travel

-There is no cost to attend, although space is limited.
-Travel to SESYNC will be provided along with private accommodations in accordance with SESYNC’s travel policies.
-Additionally, SESYNC will provide lunch each day and reimburse participants at a per diem rate for costs of breakfasts and dinners during the workshop.
-For full reimbursement, applicants must attend the workshop in its entirety.
+There is no cost to attend a workshop, although space is limited.
+SESYNC provides travel and private accommodations for these workshops in accordance with SESYNC’s travel policies.
+Additionally, SESYNC provides lunch each day and reimburses participants at a per diem rate for costs of breakfasts and dinners during the workshops.
+For full reimbursement, applicants must attend a workshop in its entirety.

 How to Apply